claffin/cloudproxy/README.md

 ### Inspired by
-This project was inspired by [Scrapoxy](https://github.com/fabienvauchelles/scrapoxy), though that project no longer seem actively maintained.
+This project was inspired by [Scrapoxy](https://github.com/fabienvauchelles/scrapoxy), though that project no longer seems actively maintained.

 The primary advantage of CloudProxy over Scrapoxy is that CloudProxy only requires an API token from a cloud provider.
 CloudProxy automatically deploys and configures the proxy on the cloud instances without the user needing to preconfigure or copy an image.